How to Set Up a VoIP Phone Tree in 4 Steps

 The diagram should be able to provide details for the customers and answer questions, such as the department the customers need or the extension of the person they wish to call.

 When setting up your diagram flow, make the instructions and options easy to understand using simple, straightforward language.
 Make sure to look at the process from the customer’s perspective.
 Fortunately, there is no shortage of online resources to help you design a call flow diagram, such as Canva, Visme, Adobe Spark, Crello, and even Microsoft Paint or PowerPoint.
-Developers even often put pen to paper and draw out how you visualize the process.
+Developers often put pen to paper and draw out how they visualize the process.

 Thank you for downloading!